 What is the weekend schedule?

 On the second Friday night of each month, there is a Family Shabbat Dinner instead of our traditional service.
-The cost is $7.00 per person and it begins at
+There is a nominal charge for catered food, and it begins at

 On Saturday, our Shabbat service begins at

 On the first weekend of the month, we have men’s and women’s fellowship meetings.
 Consider that there is some flexibility with our schedule.
 Sometimes we have Hebrew classes Saturday morning and dance classes.
 Other times we might have musical instruction for our children Saturday afternoons.
 For further information, view our Events Calendar or contact us.

 Our services contain prayer, praise and worship music, liturgy, and a message from the Rabbi.
 We have presentation screens at the front of the sanctuary.
 They contain Hebrew, transliteration (Hebrew using English letters) and translation of Hebrew words for our song lyrics, liturgy, Scriptures